Bilimungwe has four reed and thatch chalets...

 Usual board basis: Full Board

-Food quality: The meals offered at Bilimungwe are of a good standard.
-Don't expect gourmet but do expect an array of well-presented, delicious dishes.
+Food quality: The meals offered at Bilimungwe are of a generally good standard.
+Don't expect gourmet but do expect an array of well-presented, mostly delicious dishes.

 A buffet breakfast is usually served in the main area in time to watch the sun rise, before heading out on a morning activity.
 It might include cereals, fruit, muffins, hot porridge and toast made on the fire.

 The morning excursion usually ends at about 10.30am so brunch is often at around 11.00am, although this is flexible and can be altered if you see something exciting out in the bush.
-Brunch is served in a variety of locations; on our last visit, in September 2012, we enjoyed a barbecue overlooking the Luangwa River, about 50 metres from camp.
-Dishes usually include a variety of salads, freshly baked bread, a choice of chicken, farmer's sausage and beef shish kebabs, all rounded off with fruit salad for dessert.
+Brunch is served in a variety of locations; on one previous visit we enjoyed a barbecue overlooking the Luangwa River, about 50 metres from camp.
+This included a variety of salads, freshly baked bread, a choice of chicken, farmer's sausage and beef shish kebabs, all rounded off with fruit salad for dessert.
 On our most recent visit in October 2013, we had homemade pizzas.
 Bilimungwe and its sister camps each has a pizza oven and once a week, usually on a Tuesday, guests are invited to roll out their own dough and select their preferred toppings before handing it over to the chef to cook.
 We had lots of meaty morsels and veggies on ours - it was delicious!

 A three-course dinner is usually served at about 8.00pm.
-We enjoyed tomato and black bean soup, served with freshly baked rolls, though this was followed by a disappointingly tough pork chop with boiled potatoes and steamed vegetables.
+We particularly enjoyed the unusual lemon and lentil soup served with freshly baked rolls, though this was followed by a disappointingly tough pork chop with boiled potatoes and steamed vegetables.
 Fortunately, the chocolate and peach tart was a very good end to the meal.

 Dining style: Group Meals